Banyc/Screenshot-OCR/README.md

 - A9T9 can identify as many as 25 languages;
 - Sogou OCR API has a better recognition for English and Chinese but with size restriction for uploaded image;
 - SauceNAO includes uploaded files saving and redirection to other image reverse search engine.
+This source is not stable.

 ## Prerequisite